Italian Sausage Orzo

 - In a large saucepan, bring water and bouillon to a boil.
 Stir in orzo; return to a boil.
 Cook until al dente, 8-10 minutes.
 Drain orzo, reserving 3/4 cup cooking liquid.

-Originally published as Italian Sausage Orzo in Healthy Cooking Annual Recipes Annual 2017, p143
+Originally published as Light and Delicious Orzo and Sausage in Healthy Cooking Annual Recipes 2017